seiszhang/ucerf3-etas-results/2020_04_08-ComCatM4p87_ci39126079_PointSource_kCOV1p5/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/04/23 14:33:17 UTC, 19.5 days after the simulation start time.
+Last updated at 2020/04/24 16:33:14 UTC, 3 weeks after the simulation start time.

-Total matching ComCat events found: 2187
+Total matching ComCat events found: 2199

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*